-- 8. CONDITIONS TO PAYMENTS.
-Except as otherwise herein provided or determined by the Committee, a Participant, in order to be entitled to receive any payment on Performance Shares awarded, must be in the employ of the Company or a subsidiary or affiliate of the Company (or a subsidiary of a subsidiary or affiliate) on the expiration of the relevant performance period and upon the date of payment (or the date payment would have otherwise occurred but for a deferral election), and must have been continuously in the employ of the Company or a subsidiary or affiliate (or a subsidiary of a subsidiary or affiliate) from the date of the award of the Performance Shares except for leaves of absence which may be approved by the Committee.
-No vested interest in any payment under the Shares shall accrue during the term of the performance period and no payment in respect of the Shares shall be required to be made to any Participant whose employment with the Company or a subsidiary or affiliate (or a subsidiary of a subsidiary or affiliate) is terminated, with or without cause, prior to the time such Participant is entitled or would have otherwise been entitled to receive a distribution hereunder but for a deferral election; provided, however, (a) that if a Participant in the Plan retires upon the attainment of age 65 prior to the time such Participant is to receive distribution (or would have received such distribution but for a deferral election) on any Performance Shares awarded, the amount of payment to such Participant shall be determined based on the level of achievement of the performance objectives as determined at the end of the performance period and pro-rated in such manner as the Committee shall reasonably determine, and (b) that the Committee, in its absolute discretion, may provide, subject to the level of achievement of the performance objectives as determined at the end of the performance period, for such pro-rata or other payment (or no payment), as it may determine, to a Participant whose employment terminates (on account of death, disability or otherwise) prior to the time the Participant is entitled to receive distribution of Performance Shares and prior to the Participant's retirement at age 65.
-If termination is on account of death, the Committee may provide for payment of any distribution it authorizes to the Participant's surviving spouse, heirs or estate, as the Committee may determine. - 9.
-RESTRICTED SHARES AND RESTRICTED STOCK UNITS.
+8. CONDITIONS TO PAYMENTS.
+Except as otherwise herein provided or determined by the Committee, a Participant, in order to be entitled to receive any payment on Performance Shares awarded, must be in the employ of the Company or a subsidiary or affiliate of the Company (or a subsidiary of a subsidiary or affiliate) on the expiration of the relevant performance period and upon the date of payment (or the date payment would have otherwise occurred but for a deferral election), and must have been continuously in the employ of the Company or a subsidiary or affiliate (or a subsidiary or affiliate) from the date of the award of the Performance Shares except for leaves of absence which may be approved by the Committee.
+No vested interest in any payment under the Shares shall accrue during the term of the performance period and no payment in respect of the Shares shall be required to be made to any Participant whose employment with the Company or a subsidiary or affiliate (or a subsidiary or affiliate) is terminated, with or without cause, prior to the time such Participant is entitled or would have otherwise been entitled to receive a distribution hereunder but for a deferral election; provided, however, (a) that if a Participant in the Plan retires upon the attainment of age 65 prior to the time such Participant shall be determined based on the level of achievement of the performance objectives as determined at the end of the performance period and pro-rated in such manner as the Committee shall reasonably determine, and (b) that the Committee, in its absolute discretion, may provide, subject to the level of achievement of the performance objectives as determined at the end of the performance period and pro-rated in such manner as the Committee shall reasonably determine, and (b) that the Committee, in its absolute discretion, may provide, subject to the level of achievement of the performance objectives as determined at the end of the performance period and pro-rated in such manner as the Committee shall reasonabl

+9. RESTRICTED SHARES AND RESTRICTED STOCK UNITS.
 In addition to Performance Shares, the Committee may grant to eligible Participants shares covered by the Plan which are not subject to performance programs or performance objectives.
 Such other share grants shall be Restricted Shares, provided that the Committee may, in its discretion, award Restricted Stock Units in lieu of Restricted Shares.
 An award of Restricted Shares is an award of actual shares of Common Stock subject to restrictions and forfeiture.
 A Restricted Stock Unit represents the right to receive one share of Common Stock on the terms and conditions set forth herein.